ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 ul :first-child { color: royalblue; }
 ```

-You want to highlight the first element in a section, but only if it's a heading 2?
-Combine type selectors with structural selectors:
+You want to highlight the first element in a `section`, but only if it's an `h2`?
+You can combine type selectors with structural selectors:

 ```css
 section h2:first-child { color: red; }
 ```

+Say we wanted to put a bottom border on every paragraph except the last one in a section - with structural selectors, that's easy; we put a bottom border on every paragraph, and then use the `:last-child` selector to remove it from the last one:

+{% example last-child.html iframe_height="20em" %}